Language selection

 Learn more about Joshua Kutryk:

-Jennifer Sidey worked as a mechanical engineer, a combustion scientist and a lecturer at the Department of Engineering at the University of Cambridge in the United Kingdom (UK).
+Jenni Gibbons worked as a mechanical engineer, a combustion scientist and a lecturer at the Department of Engineering at the University of Cambridge in the United Kingdom (UK).
 She is originally from Calgary, Alberta.
 She holds an honours bachelor in mechanical engineering from McGill University in Montreal, Quebec, and a Ph.D. in engineering from the University of Cambridge in the UK.
-She dreamed of becoming an astronaut to advance the application of science for the benefit of society and to inspire young people to pursue their interests in science.
+She dreamed of becoming an astronaut to advance the application of science for the benefit of society.

-Before joining David Saint-Jacques and Jeremy Hansen as active Canadian astronauts, the two new recruits relocated to Houston, Texas to complete a two-year astronaut candidate training program that started in at NASA's Johnson Space Center.
+Before joining David Saint-Jacques and Jeremy Hansen as active Canadian astronauts, the two new recruits had to relocate to Houston, Texas.
+They completed a two-year astronaut candidate training program that started in at NASA's Johnson Space Center.

 Let's take a look at the rigorous one-year selection process they went through to get here.